BusbyLab/git-gh-demo/README.md

 vulnerabilities, or contain speculation or important information that I don’t think other GitHub users should see.
 If I’m happy with adding all these files, the next step is to commit those changes.

+### Ignoring files

+If I attempt to commit a file I’ve added that is larger than 50 MiB, I’ll receive a warning from Git.
+The commit will still `push` to the repository (covered below this section), but I should probably consider removing the commit to minimize performance impact.
+In the case of plant microbiome research, we often have large FASTQ or image files in our project folders that we don’t want on GitHub.
+This is where the `.gitignore` file helps us out.
+The `.` before `gitignore` indicates that it’s an “invisible” file only visible with commands like `ls -a`.

+How do I use `.gitignore`?

+Edit the file using `nano .gitignore`

+    env
+    data/raw
+    scratch
+    .git
+    01-demultiplex/*.fq.gz
+    02-trim/*.fq.gz
+    .adapters
+    03-denoise/filter
+    *-log
+    .Rproj.user

+The above shows my current `.gitignore` file.
+Each file or folder listed here will **not** be tracked whenever I run `git add .`.
+I can even put tell `git` to ignore the `.gitignore` file itself so that creeps on the internet can’t see the names of files that I’d like to ignore.

+Importantly, I can also use the wildcard symbol `*` to ignore multiple files or folders at once.
+I can see that `01-demultiplex/*.fq.gz` and `02-trim/*.fq.gz` are listed here.
+By including this, none of my many dozens of FASTQ files are ever added to the repo as far as `git` is concerned. **However, when using the wildcard `*`, make sure that the correct files are tracked or ignored before committing!**

+### `commit`

     git commit -a